kajal1322705/Aditya_choudhry/replit.md

-# Aditya Choudhry - Portfolio
+# Aditya Choudhry - Ubuntu OS Portfolio

 ## Overview
-A clean, modular portfolio website.
-All content is configured in a single config file for easy updates.
+An Ubuntu OS-style portfolio website with login screen, desktop icons, and file explorer-like windows for each section.

+## Features
+- **Login Screen**: Ubuntu-themed login with user avatar and password field
+- **Desktop Interface**: Desktop icons for Home, About, Experience, Skills, Projects, Contact
+- **Window System**: Each section opens as a draggable, closeable window (like file explorer)
+- **Dock**: Bottom dock bar for quick access to sections
+- **Top Panel**: Ubuntu-style panel with date/time and logout

 ## How to Update Content

-**Edit `config.js` to change any content:**
+**Edit `config.js` to change ALL content:**

 ### Personal Info
 ```javascript